Bentley managing depleted Morecambe squad carefully

 Vadaine Oliver and Steven Old weren’t risked at Highbury with the pair complaining of muscle tightness after the 4-1 reverse at Exeter.

-A day to forget in Devon also saw Barry Roche replaced by Dan Nizic early in the piece as he needed stitches in his knee meaning he is a doubt for Saturday.
+A day to forget in Devon saw Barry Roche replaced by Dan Nizic early in the piece meaning he is a doubt for this Saturday.

 “We had to make quite a few changes against Fleetwood,” said Bentley.

 “We wanted to make one or two but some were enforced.

 “We had a couple of tight hamstrings so we took no chances with them, Vadaine Oliver being one and Steven Old being another.

 “They were kept back because we can’t afford to lose any more players.

 “The likes of Wildig, McGurk and now Winnard again are all injured.

 “It’s important we manage the group but the lads who got a chance on Tuesday did really well.